zetavm/zetavm/docs/roadmap.md

 ## ZetaVM Prototype

 The current implementation of ZetaVM is at the prototype stage.
 There is currently an interpeter, but no garbage collector and no JIT compiler.
-The current goal is to get the system running quickly with a core set of features, so that we can  prototype, properly the system, iron out bugs, and alter the design as necessary.
+The current goal is to get the system running quickly with a core set of features, so that we can properly prototype the system, iron out bugs, and alter the design as necessary.

 ## Plush